firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Wed Jun  3 23:27:18 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun  4 00:00:38 UTC 2015.

 The ipset `feodo` has **87** entries, **87** unique IPs.